yuanzhe-ma/webpage/_pages/about.md

 profile:
   align: right
   image: Yuanzhe.jpg
-  address:
+  address: yuanzhe.ma[at]columbia[dot]edu

 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-My name is Yuanzhe Ma (马远哲), an incoming PhD student in the Department of [Industrial Engineering and Operations Research](https://www.ieor.columbia.edu/) at [Columbia Engineering](https://www.engineering.columbia.edu/).
-I obtained an MS in Statistics in Spring 2021 from the School of  [Industrial and Systems Engineering](https://www.isye.gatech.edu/) at Georgia Tech, where I was fortunate to work with Prof. [Siva Theja Maguluri](https://sites.google.com/site/sivatheja/)  and Prof. [Debankur Mukherjee](https://www.debankur-mukherjee.com/).
+My name is Yuanzhe Ma (马远哲), an incoming PhD student in the Department of [Industrial Engineering and Operations Research](https://www.ieor.columbia.edu/) at [Columbia Engineering](https://www.engineering.columbia.edu/), starting Fall 2021.
+Previously, I obtained an MS in Statistics in Spring 2021 from the School of  [Industrial and Systems Engineering](https://www.isye.gatech.edu/) at [Georgia Tech](https://www.gatech.edu/), where I was fortunate to work with Prof. [Siva Theja Maguluri](https://sites.google.com/site/sivatheja/)  and Prof. [Debankur Mukherjee](https://www.debankur-mukherjee.com/).
 I also obtained an MS in [Mathematics](https://math.gatech.edu/) in Spring 2021 from Georgia Tech, advised by Prof. [Michael Damron](http://people.math.gatech.edu/~mdamron6/).

-I can be reached at yuanzhe.ma[at]columbia[dot]edu.
+My MS thesis is titled “Numerical Estimation of Several Topological Quantities of the First Passage Percolation Model” and I studied some quantities in a random graph model using Python.

+Before Georgia Tech, I joined a leading Fintech startup, 360 DigiTech,  as one of the core team members in 2016 at the age of 19.
+Working with the Chief Data Scientist and the Chief Risk Officer, and as a machine learning engineer, I applied cutting-edge techniques in artificial intelligence to attack challenging problems arising in risk management and marketing.
+While working full-time, I studied part-time and received a BEc in Economics from East China Normal University and a GradDip in Mathematics with distinction from the University of London.
+In 2018 the company was listed on NASDAQ with code QFIN and I realized it was time for me to pursue graduate education.

 I am broadly interested in applied probability and optimization with applications to machine learning.
 More specifically, I am interested in:
-- Stochastic Analysis with applications in queueing systems and optimization algorithms
+- stochastic analysis with applications in queueing systems and optimization algorithms
 - optimization theory
 - operator norm of random matrices
 - reinforcement learning

 I have the following ongoing research projects:
-- Transient analysis of load balancing systems, joint work with Prakirt Raj Jhunjhunwala and Siva Theja Maguluri.
+- transient analysis of load balancing systems, joint work with Prakirt Raj Jhunjhunwala and Siva Theja Maguluri.
-- Operator norm of random matrices, joint work with Debankur Mukherjee and Souvik Dhara.
+- operator norm of random matrices, joint work with Debankur Mukherjee and Souvik Dhara.

+Selected PhD level courses at Georgia Tech:
+- stochastics: stochastic processes 1 and 2, stochastic calculus 1, and probabilistic combinatorics
+- statistics: theoretical statistics, linear statistical models, multivariate analysis, and testing statistical hypotheses
+- analysis: real analysis and functional analysis
+- reading course in high-dimensional probability with Prof. Vladimir Koltchinskii
+- others: computational statistics, reinforcement learning, and linear optimization